 Amazing Species of the Atlantic Ocean

 About 150 miles off the coast of Cape Cod, Massachusetts is an area of little-disturbed ocean habitat that contains marine canyons deeper than the Grand Canyon and underwater mountains rising higher than any mountains east of the Rockies.
-The New England Coral Canyons and Seamounts is a striking example of what a healthy ocean should look like, harboring nearly a thousand marine species!
+The Northeast Canyons and Seamounts Marine National Monument is a striking example of what a healthy ocean should look like, harboring nearly a thousand marine species!

-Add your name to our petition in support of protecting New England Coral Canyons and Seamounts, and learn about some of the amazing species that depend on this deep-sea habitat in the Atlantic Ocean:
+Add your voice thanking President Biden for restoring protections to nearly 5,000 square horizontal miles of the Northeast Canyons and Seamounts Marine National Monument and learn about some of the amazing species that depend on this deep-sea habitat in the Atlantic Ocean: